oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_analytics_private_access_channel_module.rst

 ..
 Collection note

 .. note::
-    This plugin is part of the `oracle.oci collection <https://galaxy.ansible.com/oracle/oci>`_ (version 2.34.0).
+    This plugin is part of the `oracle.oci collection <https://galaxy.ansible.com/oracle/oci>`_ (version 2.35.0).

+    You might already have this collection installed if you are using the ``ansible`` package.
+    It is not included in ``ansible-core``.
+    To check whether it is installed, run :code:`ansible-galaxy collection list`.

-    To install it use: :code:`ansible-galaxy collection install oracle.oci`.
+    To install it, use: :code:`ansible-galaxy collection install oracle.oci`.

     To use it in a playbook, specify: :code:`oracle.oci.oci_analytics_private_access_channel`.